 A lot of work has been carried out in recent years at the pumping station.
 Not just to the mechanics but also the buildings and surrounding landscaping.
 The new building is clad in subtle green granite-effect tiles.
 The headland area is now lawned with grass which goes around the back of the buildings.

+Did you know?
 There’s a huge mains sewer directly underneath here.
 It runs along the entire Blackpool seafront.
-Deep underground, it carries all the sewage and waste water from the Fylde Coast to a state of the art treatment facility at Fleetwood.
+Deep underground, it carries all the sewage and waste water from the Fylde Coast to a state-of-the-art treatment facility at Fleetwood.

 Do you remember the famous windmill which once stood here?
 It used to house the old pumping station before the sewage system was upgraded.
 You can just see it in this old photo below.
 There are more old Blackpool photos here.